SyncfusionExamples/how-to-maintain-the-scroll-bar-value-when-itemssource-changed-in-wpf-datagrid/README.md

-# How to maintain the scroll bar value when ItemsSource changed in WPF DataGrid (SfDataGrid)
+# How to Maintain the ScrollBar Value when ItemsSource Changed in WPF DataGrid?

-The sample show cases how to maintain the scroll bar value when ItemsSource changed in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?
+The sample show cases how to maintain the scroll bar value when [ItemsSource](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ItemsSource) changed in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

-# About the sample

-The [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) cannot maintain the scrollbar position when ItemsSource changed.
-But you can achieve this by get and set the scrollbar position using [SfDataGrid.ItemsSourceChanged](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~ItemsSourceChanged_EV.html) event.
+The `DataGrid` cannot maintain the scrollbar position when `ItemsSource` changed.
+But you can achieve this by get and set the scrollbar position using [SfDataGrid.ItemsSourceChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ItemsSourceChanged) event.

 ```c#
 this.dataGrid.ItemsSourceChanged += DataGrid_ItemsSourceChanged;